BC Provincial Nutrition Benefits Programs

 - Natal supplement

-Information on eligibility and application processes can be accessed at: https://www2.gov.bc.ca/gov/content/governments/policies-for-government/bcea-policy-and-procedure-manual/health-supplements-and-programs/
+Find information on eligibility and application processes at: https://www2.gov.bc.ca/gov/content/governments/policies-for-government/bcea-policy-and-procedure-manual/health-supplements-and-programs/

-Rate amounts for provincial nutrition benefit programs can be accessed at: https://www2.gov.bc.ca/gov/content/governments/policies-for-government/bcea-policy-and-procedure-manual/bc-employment-and-assistance-rate-tables/health-supplements-and-programs-rate-table
+Find rate amounts for provincial nutrition benefit programs at: https://www2.gov.bc.ca/gov/content/governments/policies-for-government/bcea-policy-and-procedure-manual/bc-employment-and-assistance-rate-tables/health-supplements-and-programs-rate-table

 A. Nutritional Supplements

 Clients receiving income assistance or disability assistance or their dependent child are eligible for up to three (3) months of calorie supplementation (for example, Boost® or Ensure®) to recover from:

 Nutritional supplements are not provided where they would be used as a food replacement.

 To apply: Written confirmation must be given by a physician, nurse practitioner or registered dietitian.
 The documentation must include the diagnosis and reason the product is required, the name of the product required, the amount of product required, a price quote for the product, and the expected duration of need (up to a maximum of 3 months).
 This information must be sent to the client's Employment and Income Assistance Office.

 Clients receiving income assistance or disability assistance are eligible for: